 Should you choose to go through the appeals process (and most people should), you would be well advised to seek a qualified Social Security Disability lawyer who can help you work through the complexities of the Social Security system.
 Claimants who are represented by a Social Security Disability lawyer are considerably more likely to have their claims approved.
-The difference is even more significant when dealing with cases of mental illness.
+The difference is even more significant when dealing with cases of mental health conditions.

 Be prepared to have your initial claim denied.
 In most cases, claims are denied at least twice before being approved at the hearing level by an Administrative Law Judge (ALJ).
 At your hearing (which you should attend with a legal representative), you will be able to make your case directly to the ALJ, who may also interview your doctors and psychiatrists before rendering his decision on your Social Security Disability case.

-One of the reasons a Social Security Disability attorney can be helpful when making a claim based on mental illness is that they are thoroughly familiar with the criteria SSA adjudicators are looking for.
+One of the reasons a Social Security Disability attorney can be helpful when making a claim based on mental health condition is that they are thoroughly familiar with the criteria SSA adjudicators are looking for.
 By communicating with your doctor, psychologist, and the other professionals who work with you, your Social Security Disability lawyer can help ensure that the SSA’s forms are filled out in such a way that is more likely to result in an accepted claim.

-It is very important that you follow the advice of your medical doctors, psychologists, and other professionals who are treating you for your mental illness while you are applying for Social Security Disability benefits.
+It is very important that you follow the advice of your medical doctors, psychologists, and other professionals who are treating you for your mental health while you are applying for Social Security Disability benefits.
 Refusing to comply with appointments, medical treatments, or other prescribed activity or treatments can disqualify you for Social Security Disability benefits.
 Even if you are not disqualified for refusing to follow your doctors’ orders, you are likely to delay the approval of your claim.

-- Application Process
+- SSDI Application